cvxgrp/qss/README.md

 ```python
 import qss
 ```
-This will expose the QSS class which is used to instantiate a solver instance.
+This will expose the QSS class which is used to instantiate a solver object.
 It takes the following arguments:
 ```python
 solver = qss.QSS(data,
                  eps_abs=1e-4,